 “A team of researchers set out to examine how follicles grow out of the skin and how they produce hair by using so-called organoids, which are clusters of stem cells grown in vitro that can self-organize into an organ-like structure.
 They used the 3-D structure of organoids to gain a better understanding of a certain organ, as they have similar properties to the organ it imitates—which, in this case, is the human skin,” Medical News Today writes.

 Along with the team, Mingxing Lei, a postdoctoral researcher at the University of Southern California’s (USC) Stem Cell laboratory, found there was a six-step process to hair growth.
 According to reports, the team used skin organoids from newborn and adult skin cells.
 They focused on progenitor cells, a type of cell that is more differentiated than stem cells.
 They then “dissociated these from newborn and adult skin and then transplanted them into nude mice”.

 The researchers found that “newborn cells formed skin-like organoids in a six-step process that started with the dissociated progenitor cells (step one), which soon aggregated (step two).
 These aggregated cells then turned into polarized cysts (step three), which then transformed into so-called coalesced cysts (step four), which went on to form planar skin (step five).
 In the final step of the process, the skin formed follicles (step six), which were transplanted into a mouse.
 Here, they produced hair,” the website details.

-The findings sent shockwaves through the scientific community, as it provides renewed hope and a more practical solution to those suffering with severe baldness or alopecia.
+These findings on the stem cell hair growth cure surely sent shockwaves through the scientific community, as it provides renewed hope and a more practical solution to those suffering from severe baldness or alopecia.
 Human testing is yet to take place, but experts claim this significant breakthrough is a major step toward curing baldness in both males and females.
-This bold idea could even pave the way for further scientific discoveries, as well as improve research and development within the field.
+This bold idea could even pave the way for further scientific discoveries—as well as improve research and development within the field.